FREEDOM OF INFORMATION ACT 2000

 Information Compliance Team Leader

-complaint(s).
-Where necessary the Panel may seek information/ clarification from
+the complaint(s).
+Where necessary the Panel may seek information/

-writing.
-If the original decision is reversed, or an issue is identified with regard to
+outcome in writing.
+If the original decision is reversed, or an issue is identified

 How Will I Be Notified?

-possible to meet this deadline, you will be notified of the new deadline, usually not
+not possible to meet this deadline, you will be notified of the new deadline,

-you the additional information immediately.
-If we believe that our original response
+send you the additional information immediately.
+If we believe that our original

 Water Lane, Wilmslow, Cheshire, SK9 5AF